 The Israeli population is a relatively young one (29.8% of the population is of the age of 0-14).
-Of the general population of Arabs, 39% are children (0-14), while 26% of Jewish children are of that age group.
-According to the Unicef Report (The State of the World's Children 2000), Israel's rank is 165 in Infant Mortality Rates, which is very good, (the range is 1-189, with the best being in Sweden, Japan, and Norway).
+The State of the World's Children 2000), Israel's rank is 165 in Infant Mortality Rates, which is very good, (the range is 1-189, with the best being in Sweden, Japan, and Norway).
 In general, Israel is one of the developed countries concerning health & welfare, however there are large gaps between different sections in society, and especially between Jews and Arabs.
 The Initial State Reprt points out that the health problems of children are similar to those of children in the West, however, this opinion is correct only for Jewish children.
 Arab children's health indicators are very much like those of the developing world.